dimroc/blog/_drafts/etl-language-showdown-pt2.md

     A pretty great alternative to my use of [GNU `parallel`](http://www.gnu.org/software/parallel/) with Ruby.

 ### Elixir
-- Updated to Elixir version 1.0.3
+- Updated to Elixir version 1.0.4
+- Reduction no longer writes to intermediary file.
 - Changing this

 {% highlight elixir %}